canopy-network/k8s-node-tester/go-scripts/genesis-generator/cmd/genesis/README.md

 ### ids.json

-Contains all node identities in a map structure.
+Contains all validator and full node identities in a map structure (delegators are not included).
 Multi-committee validators appear multiple times with different IDs:

 ```json
 {